Paleontology in Nevada: Prehistory

 Nevada's sea level continued to drop during the Triassic period.
 However, the western part of the state was still relatively deep.
 It was home to a rich ammonite and ichthyosaur fauna.
 During the Triassic, many invertebrates lived and died in the area now occupied by the Shoshone Mountains.
 Their fossils are scientifically significant as many are now used as index fossils or were completely unknown to science before their discovery here.
 By the Jurassic, the only deep marine habitats of Nevada were in the northwestern part of the state.
 Central Nevada was only under shallow water and the eastern and southern parts of the state were characterized by other types of environment.
 During the Cretaceous, a volcanic island chain formed in far western Nevada.
 Contemporary plant fossils from Nevada include "twigs" of petrified wood preserved in Eureka County.
 These may be the remnants of ancient Sequoia trees.
 Local dinosaurs included armored dinosaurs, possible duck-billed dinosaurs and relatives of the horned dinosaurs.

 During the Cenozoic geologic upheaval created the state's Basin and Range physiographic province.
 Woodlands harboring trees like oak, redwood, and willow formed in Nevada.
-Local wildlife included creatures like horses, mammoths, and rhinos.
+Local wildlife included creatures like horses, mammoths, and rhinoceroses.
 Volcanic eruptions regularly shook the state during the Cenozoic.
 Some of Nevada's Miocene life was preserved in the sediments composing what are now known as the Truckie Beds of the Kawich Mountains northeast of modern Las Vegas.
 Local bodies of fresh water were inhabited by mollusks at the time.
 On land Nevada was home to a variety of mammals including both mastodons and rhinoceroses.
 As the Cenozoic continued, Nevada's Sierra Nevada Mountains were raised.
 Volcanic activity was still ongoing.
-Local wildlife included camels, horses, mammoths, and giant ground sloths.
+Local wildlife included Camelops, horses, mammoths, and giant ground sloths.
 Nevada's trace fossil record from the Pleistocene is very rich.
-One site preserved the footprints of a diverse menagerie of creatures including birds, giant sloths, horses, lions, mastodons, and wolves.
+One site preserved the footprints of a diverse menagerie of creatures including birds, giant sloths, horses, American lions, mastodons, and dire wolves.